upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 **Date:** March 28 2026

 **Build description:**
+[will be explained]

 **Configuration:**
-- Motor: Generic 5-6V DC motor
+- Motor: DC Coreless Vibration Motor 7x25mm, 1-6V Rated, 8000-20000RPM
-- Power source: 9V battery
+- Power source: 3xAAA batteries in series
-- Crank radius: 0.3mm
 - Material: PLA plastic
 - Brush attachment: Semi-cicrle like clip that goes around the midpoint of the bursh